-PY 2022 is the third action plan of the Tarrant County Consortia five-year 2020-2024 Consolidated Plan.
+PY 2023 is the forth action plan of the Tarrant County Consortia five-year 2020-2024 Consolidated Plan.
 The Consolidated Planning process combines the application, planning, and reporting requirements for Community Development Block Grant (CDBG), HOME Investment Partnership Program (HOME), and the Emergency Solutions Grant (ESG).
 As an Urban Entitlement County, Tarrant County must comply with the Consolidated Plan requirements in order to receive funding for these formula-based HUD programs.
 Designated as the lead agency by the Tarrant County Commissioners Court, the Community Development & Housing Department (CDHD) of the County Administrator's Office is charged with the preparation and the submission of this Action Plan to HUD on behalf of Tarrant County Urban entitlement as well as four (4) entitlement cities under joint agreement: City of Euless, City of Grapevine, City of Mansfield, and City of North Richland Hills.
 The CDHD is also responsible for overseeing the public notification process, approval of projects, and the administration of these grants.

-Tarrant County published a Public Notice announcing and summarizing the proposed draft Action Plan for Program Year (PY) 2022 in the Commercial Recorder on March 22, 2022, opening the thirty (30)-day public comment period.
-A public hearing will be held on April 26, 2022 at Tarrant County Commissioners Court, 10:00 AM to conclude the comment period.
-Activities to be funded under each program are described within the Action Plan.
-The Mayors' Council of Tarrant County will review the Action Plan on April 4, 2022 and the activities listed may be approved by resolution, as included in the attachments of the final Action Plan.
+Tarrant County published a Public Notice announcing and summarizing the proposed draft Action Plan for Program Year (PY) 2023 in the Commercial Recorder on March 16, 2023, opening the thirty (30)-day public comment period.
+A public hearing will be held on April 18, 2023 at Tarrant County Commissioners Court, 10:00 AM to conclude the comment period.
+The Mayors' Council of Tarrant County will review a draft summary of the Action Plan on April 3, 2023 and if approved a resolution will be included in the attachments of the final Action Plan.
 CDHD staff has prepared environmental reviews of the projects under the Action Plan and will comply with all consultation and public notice requirements.
 The Environmental Review Record will be on file at the CDHD office and through the HUD Environmental Review Online System (HEROS).

-2022 HUD allocations have not been released to date.
-We anticipate a similar allocation to the following 2021 allocations: CDBG, \$4,390,809; HOME, \$1,457,287; and ESG, \$241,573.
-This plan's budget is based on 2021 funds, but the final Action Plan to HUD will show actual 2022 allocation budgets.
+2023 HUD allocations were released February 28, 2023 with the following allocations: CDBG, \$4,199,392; HOME, \$1,693,676; and ESG, \$250,298.